 Divine Intervention: All the good gods will occasionally protect you from damage that would have killed you.
 It's not a reliable way to escape death, though - at most it buys you one more turn.

 The orc god Beogh will do the same thing for players who follow him, but unlike the good gods, the protection is revoked if you're under penance.

 Elyvilon, The god of pacifism and healing, has a more reliable version that will always block fatal damage for a short time but will greatly reduce your piety each time it activates.

 Disintegrator Ray: The wand of disintegration, which used to make monsters vaporize, and now makes them explode.
-It’s especially good against brittle monsters like statues.
+Until version 0.15, it was especially good against brittle monsters like statues.

 Down the Drain: The Sewers, an early side area filled with green water and lots of poisonous enemies.

 Draconic Humanoid: One of the playable species is Draconians, who start out in an immature brown form, but after reaching a certain level change into a random color and gain a corresponding Breath Weapon.
 They have wings, but they aren't big enough for them to fly (unless they gain a special mutation).